Explore the 13 Best Books for Financial Advisors

-Most of the advisors I work with know financial planning through and through, but they haven’t built their businesses in a way that is scalable or delivers the same quality of service to each client.
-The result is that they’re burned-out and unable to grow past a certain revenue.
+Most of the advisors we work with know financial planning through and through, but they haven’t built their businesses in a way that is scalable or delivers the same quality of service to each client.
+The result is that they’re burned out and unable to grow past a certain revenue.
 This book explains how to overcome that.

-The E Myth has sold over 5 million copies since publication and is listed on Amazon’s Best Seller list for small businesses.
+The E Myth has sold over 5 million copies since publication and is listed on Amazon’s Best Seller list for Entrepreneurship Management.